Nlcke/TextArea/README.md

 	'letterspace': [number] a space between characters
 	'linespace': [number] line height modifier
-	'color': [number in 0x000000..0xFFFFFF range] text color 'wholewords': [boolean] only whole words in lines if enabled 'oneline': [boolean] fits all text into one line if enabled 'maxchars': [number] maximum text length restriction
+	'color': [number in 0x000000..0xFFFFFF range] text color 'colors': [table] paragraphs' colors, can have a fraction for alpha 'wholewords': [boolean] only whole words in lines if enabled 'oneline': [boolean] fits all text into one line if enabled 'maxchars': [number] maximum text length restriction